DriveLab/coders-corner-help/readme.md

 2. Go to (https://github.com/DriveLab/coders-corner-help), navigate to **Issues**, and create a new one explaining what your program does and why it should be added.

-3. If your request has been approved, you can transfer the repo from your account to DriveLab's: navigate to the main page of your program repo on GitHub, click **Settings**, then **Transfer**. ([Guide](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/)
+3. If your request has been approved, you can transfer the repo from your account to DriveLab's: navigate to the main page of your program repo on GitHub, click **Settings**, then **Transfer**. ([Guide](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/))

-S few style guidelines to follow:
+A few style guidelines to follow:

 - Use lower-case for all letters, and hyphens instead of spaces in all directory- and file names (consistent use of lower- and upper case makes folders and documents easier to skim, spaces make it cumbersome to use GitHub from the command-line).